machshev/bible-modules/README.md

 python -m abm_tools SEDRA/BFBS.TXT
 ```

+*NOTE:* This is still a work in progress. nothing usefull is garunteed to come of running this script yet ;)

 ## Why produce Aramaic bible modules

 This is the reason that I personally want free access to good quality Peshitta